thanuja12/3-30pm/README.md

 # 3-30pm
-this repository contains full stack developer code
+this repository contains project related to full stack course

+currently we are working on HTML